woodRock/fishy-business/docs/source/literature.rst

 zemmal2016adaptative
 --------------------
-    * S3VM - semi-supverised SVM.
+    * Adaptative S3VM Semi Supervised Learning with Features Cooperation for Breast Cancer Classification
+    * (Zemmal 2016) propose S3VM, a semi-supverised SVM, that combines labelled and unlablled datasets, to improve SVM performance for Breast Cancer Classification.
+    * Data:
+        * Domain - breast cancer is the most common cause of cancer and the second leading cause of all cancer deaths.
+Early detection in the intiial stages of cancer is crucial for survival.
+        * Problem - Breast Cancer Classification with computer-aided diagnosis (CAD), to classify breast cancer tumours as malignant or benign.
+        * Collecting data is expensive and time-consuming, practitioners wait 5 years after treatment to label a patient as survived or not.
+Label annotation of the datasets is a slow processs, but their is an abundance of unlabelled data.
+    * Method:
+        * Supervised + unsupervised learning to boost SVM performance.
-    * Using unlabeleld data to ensure the decision boundaries are drawn through low density areas.
+        * Using unlabeleld data (unsupervised) to ensure the decision boundaries are drawn through low density areas.
+    * Results:
+        * Evaluate method by increasing the proportion of labelled-to-unlabelled data for each test (rarely, moderately low, moderate).
+        * Promising results were validated on a real-world dataset of 200 images.
+    * Why it matters?
+        * SVM performance can be improved by using unlabelled data.
+        * Unlabelled data is abundant, but expensive to label.
+Methods that utilize unlabelled data are cheap, efficient, and improve performance.
+        * Early cancer detection is crucial for survival.
-    * TODO - read.
+    * TODO [ ] - read.

 zhang2008two
 ------------